GoogleCloudPlatform/federated-learning/testing/README.md

     tenant-developer=someuser@email
   ```

-- Commit and push the changes to your git repo
+- Commit and push the changes to your git repository

 ```sh
 git commit -m "added tenant2"